9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 It applies itself recursively, and the result of the recursive application is used as a parameter to the `(++)` function.
-Since the recursive application *isn\'t* the last thing the function does, `globToRegex'` is not tail recursive.
+Since the recursive application *isn't* the last thing the function does, `globToRegex'` is not tail recursive.

 Why is our definition of this function not tail recursive?
-The answer lies with Haskell\'s non-strict evaluation strategy.
-Before we start talking about that, let\'s quickly talk about why, in a traditional language, we\'d try to avoid this kind of recursive definition.
+The answer lies with Haskell's non-strict evaluation strategy.
+Before we start talking about that, let's quickly talk about why, in a traditional language, we'd try to avoid this kind of recursive definition.
 Here is a simpler definition, of the `(++)` operator.
 It is recursivem, but not tail recursive.